shawnmflemingc/GEOM170/javascript/intro.md

 ## Free Learning Resources

 - **[w3schools](https://www.w3schools.com/js/)**: This comprehensive resource provides detailed documentation and tutorials on JavaScript and web development.
-- **[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)**: Another comprehensive resource that you may consider useful.
+- **[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)**: Another comprehensive resource that you may consider useful, including a guide for [absolute beginners](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) through to advanced concepts.
 - **[JavaScript.info](https://javascript.info/)**: Offers a deep dive into JavaScript, covering everything from basics to advanced topics in an easy-to-understand manner.

 Embrace the process of learning by "doing" which will contribute to your understanding and proficiency in JavaScript and web development.

-Creating a hands-on lab is a fantastic way to introduce someone to JavaScript, especially if they already have a basic understanding of programming and web development with HTML and CSS.
-This lab will guide you through creating a simple but interactive web page that changes dynamically based on user input.
-By the end of this lab, you'll have a better understanding of JavaScript syntax, DOM manipulation, and event handling.

 # Try it: Personalized Greeting Web Page